cannlytics/cannlytics/README.md

 Cannlytics generally follows a model-template-view (MTV) architectural pattern, where:

-* The **model** is Django, the engine that sends requests to views.
+- The **model** is Django, `cannlytics`, and all engine components, such as JavaScript and CSS, that contain the logic of the application, which is provided to the views.
-* The **views** are Python functions that describe the data to be presented.
+- The **templates** are Django HTML files that describe the display and how data are presented.
-* The **templates** are Django HTML files that describe how the data is presented.
+- The **views** are Python functions that control the model's logic, specify and provide data to templates, and manage user requests.

-Cannlytics favors a [domain-style code structure](https://stackoverflow.com/questions/40233657/ddd-what-is-proper-code-structure) for apps and material that will be edited frequently and a [ducks-style code structure](https://www.etatvasoft.com/insights/react-design-patterns-and-structures-of-redux-and-flux/) for concepts within the apps.
-Ducks 🦆 can inherit properties if needed and are encouraged to be individualized and self-contained as possible.
+Cannlytics favors a [domain-style code structure](https://stackoverflow.com/questions/40233657/ddd-what-is-proper-code-structure) for apps and material that will be edited frequently, separating Python views, HTML templates, and Javascript/CSS assets, and a [ducks-style code structure](https://www.etatvasoft.com/insights/react-design-patterns-and-structures-of-redux-and-flux/) for concepts within the apps, grouping dependencies required for a specific feature. 🦆 Ducks can inherit properties if needed, but are encouraged to be individualized and as self-contained as possible.
 The architecture of the Cannlytics app is as follows.

 ```bash
 ├── .admin